 Section 13-9 of Schedule 13 of O. Reg.
-170/03 requires that, if a drinking water system does not provide fluoridation, the owner of the system and the operating authority for the system shall ensure that a treated water sample is taken at least once every 60 months and tested for fluoride.
+170/03 states, "If a drinking water system does not provide fluoridation, the owner of the system and the operating authority for the system shall ensure that a water sample is taken at least once every 60 months and tested for fluoride.